groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/annotate-pdfs-groupdocs-annotation-java/_index.md

 final Annotator annotator1 = new Annotator("YOUR_OUTPUT_DIRECTORY/UpdateAnnotation.pdf", loadOptions);
 ```

-### Modifying Existing Annotations
+### Modifying existing annotations

-Here's the key to successful annotation updates — matching the ID correctly:
+`AnnotationInfo` is the data‑transfer object that represents a single annotation’s state.
+By matching the `id` field you can safely update the correct annotation without affecting others.

 ```java
 Reply reply3 = new Reply();